 Explore our Demand for Skilled Talent report to see what specializations employers need most.

-However, 97% of leaders report difficulties securing qualified professionals in today's employment landscape.
-Partially as a result, 75% said they’re increasing their use of contract talent.
+However, 96% of leaders report difficulties securing qualified professionals in today's employment landscape.
+Partially as a result, 77% said they’re increasing their use of contract talent.

 In today’s competitive hiring market, attracting and retaining top nonclinical healthcare professionals requires a mix of strategies.

 The opportunity to work with emerging technologies can be a magnet for today's professionals—and another way to compete for skilled talent.
 In particular, candidates see working with AI as an opportunity to develop highly sought skills that can enhance their career trajectory.
+For example, front-desk staff are upskilling on tools like Microsoft Dragon Copilot, an AI voice assistant that turns conversations into referral letters and visit summaries in seconds.

 And don’t forget how important it is to streamline your hiring processes.
 Delays often result in losing top candidates to your competitors.